FIU Panthers: Men's soccer

 FIU has won two NCAA Division II national championships in men's soccer.
 In 1982, FIU beat Southern Connecticut State by the score of 2–1, to win the school's first national title in any sport.
 Two years later the Panthers won their second national title beating Seattle Pacific University 1–0.
 To date these are the only national titles the university has achieved in athletic competition.

-The men's soccer team competes in Conference USA.
+The men's soccer team competes in The American.
 The team previously played in the Atlantic Soccer Conference from 2000 to 2004 and the Trans America Athletic Conference (now known as the Atlantic Sun Conference) from 1991 to 1999.

 FIU has regularly qualified for the NCAA tournament in men's soccer, both as Division I and Division II program.
 In addition to the national championships achieved by the team as a Division II program, the team reached the Division I championship game in 1996, losing to St. John's University 4–1.

 Recently, two new soccer fields were finished in the summer of 2007 on the northwest side of campus.
 These fields will complement the other two, making four soccer fields for use by both the men and women's soccer teams, as well as practice fields for the football team.